liadraz/CS50_Scheduler_Final_Project/README.md

 <br>

 # Description
-A program that executes several operations (tasks) at predetermined time intervals.
+This is a program that executes several operations (tasks) at predetermined time intervals.

-This project is an expirement on how a modern Operating System scheduler works.
+This project is an experiment on how a modern Operating System synchronized scheduler works.

 <br>